Why Unleash The Oaks?

-The bank tells us it would help them if you referenced account number 3008433244 in the memo line of your check.
+It would help them if you referenced account number 2532840 in the memo line of your check.
 Be sure to put your return address on your envelope so we can thank you!

 Note: your contribution to the David W Oaks Irrevocable Trust, while a gift, is not tax deductible and, of course, it is not refundable.